Ketel Marte Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Ketel Marte and his .538 slugging percentage over his past 10 games, battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.
+On Wednesday, Ketel Marte (.561 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
+First pitch is at 9:40 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Red Sox.
+In his most recent game, he hit a home run while going 1-for-4 against the Rockies.

 Ketel Marte Game Info & Props vs. the Rockies